MarkHershey/linux-notebook/General/git_guide.md

 ## Further Readings

+- Great `Git` tutorials by [Atlassian Bitbucket](https://www.atlassian.com/git/tutorials/syncing)
-If you want to learn `Git` more systematically, [Pro Git](https://git-scm.com/book/en/v2) is a great book.
+- If you want to learn `Git` more systematically, [Pro Git](https://git-scm.com/book/en/v2) is a great book.